Hundreds of prisoners escape Port-au-Prince prison as violence escalates in Haitian capital | KRDO

 Haiti has been gripped by a wave of unrest and gang violence in recent years.

 Warring gangs control much of Port-au-Prince, choking off vital supply lines to the rest of the country.
-Gang members have also terrorized the metropolitan population, forcing some 200,000 people to flee their homes amid waves of indiscriminate killing, kidnapping, arson and rape.
+Gang members have also terrorized the metropolitan population, forcing over 300,000 people to flee their homes amid waves of indiscriminate killing, kidnapping, arson and rape.

 Some 1,100 people were killed, injured or kidnapped in January alone, in what the United Nations called the most violent month in two years.